9Breaker/How-To-Publish-A-Poster-For-Student-Activities/README.md

 3. SUTD Community (Audience)

 ## Things to look out for
+1. The SUTD Community is your audience.
+Ensure that your poster is appropriate and informs the audience well.
-1. Posters can be put up for a maximum of 30 days.
+2. Posters can be put up for a maximum of 30 days.
 Any extension has to receive ROOT's approval again.
-2. A maximum of 20 posters can be put up, per design.
+3. A maximum of 20 posters can be put up, per design.
-3. Poster must be removed by the following day as stated on the ROOT approval stamp.
+4. Poster must be removed by the following day as stated on the ROOT approval stamp.

 **FAILURE TO DO SO MAY RESULT IN YOUR STUDENT ORGANISATION BEING BLACKLISTED AND FUTURE POSTER REQUESTS BEING REJECTED**

 ## Credits
 - 9Breaker for edits
 - OpenSUTD for pioneering
 - SOAR for spearheading
+- Any improvements/edits are welcome - just raise the issue.